 Calvary Women's Services is a nonprofit organization in Washington, DC, that provides housing and support services to homeless women.

-The Junior League Of Washington volunteers develop and present life skills workshops to homeless women residing at the Calvary Women’s Services' main shelter.
-The life skills workshops prepare women for independent living with personalized skills development and, exposure to problem-solving methods and confidence-building activities.
+Volunteers with the Junior League Of Washington educate and empower homeless women residing at Calvary Women’s Services' Center through Calvary’s Life Skills, Education and Arts Program (LEAP).
+Through LEAP, JLW has expanded its role through book clubs, conversation and author visits.
+These activities help prepare women for independent living with personalized skills development, exposure to problem-solving methods and confidence-building activities.

 Community Family Life Services

-The Junior League Of Washington volunteers facilitate a monthly book club for residents of a transitional housing center run by Community Family Life Services (CFLS), a non-profit organization whose mission is to help people who are low-income and homeless achieve personal growth, social and economic self-sufficiency, and independence through a web of integrated care, regardless of their faith.
+The Junior League Of Washington volunteers plan and facilitate bi-monthly life skills training for the Community Family Life Services (CFLS) parents and educational activities for the children, all of whom are residents of a transitional housing center run by CFLS.
+CFLS is a non-profit organization whose mission is to help people who are low-income and homeless achieve personal growth, social and economic self-sufficiency, and independence through a web of integrated care, regardless of their faith.

 Community Training Committee